MongoDB Oplog to SQL Parser exercise

 You should be able to run the SQL statement generated by your program into PostgreSQL without any errors.
 For that, you’ll need to create the

-table and also insert a row in student table (from first story).
+testschema andstudenttable and also insert a row in student table (from first story).
 When you run the delete statement from the output, the student row should be deleted successfully from PostgreSQL table.

 Story 4 (create table with one oplog entry)

 This story is the modification of Story 1.
 In this story, you’ll parse the same insert oplog JSON from Story 1 and convert it to equivalent SQL statements.
-However, you’ll also generate the create schema
+However, you’ll also generate the create schema and create table statements along with insert into statement.

 Features to implement in this story: